jabbett/abbett.org/_posts/2018-10-08-recipe-modernist-corned-beef.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You’d end up with really salty beef that doesn’t retain moisture well because it isn’t fully cured.</p>&mdash; Kenji López-Alt (@kenjilopezalt) <a href="https://twitter.com/kenjilopezalt/status/989331616316051456?ref_src=twsrc%5Etfw">April 26, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-However, that critique assumed that the dry brine contained more salt than would be palatable.
+I then assumed that his critique assumed that the dry brine contained more salt than would be palatable.
 With [Greg Blonder's precision brining approach](https://genuineideas.com/ArticlesIndex/pastrami.html), you rub with the total amount of salt you want in the meat.
 Problem potentially solved: I can salt-rub the meat, vacuum-pack it with pickling spices, and cook in the same bag immediately